richard-scryber/scryber.core/docs/document_structure.rst

 * Processing Instruction
-* View Options
+* Params
-* Render Options
+* Data
 * Styles
-* Params
 * Pages
+* Viewer Options
+* Render Options

 Processing Instructions
 =======================

 .. code-block:: XML

+The scryber processing instruction is an optional entry at the very top of the xml file or content stream to define explicit options for the way the file is handled.

     <?xml version="1.0" encoding="utf-8" ?>
     <?scryber append-log='true' log-level='Messages' parser-log='true' ?>
     <pdf:Document ....

-The scryber processing instruction is an optional entry at the top of the xml file or content to define explicit options for the following content.
-As a processign instruction, the schema xsds do not support validation of the processing instruction, but the following are the supported options.
+As a processing instruction, the schema xsds do not support validation of the content, but the following are the supported options.

 * 'append-log' - If set to true, then once the document has been generated, a trace log of output will be appended to the resultant file, containing all the recorded entries.
 * 'log-level' - This is an enumeration of the granularity of the logging performed on the pdf file.
 Values supported (from least to most) are